Monkatraz/mainframe/README.md

 Most sources can be found in the `src` folder.
 Some additional assets can be found in the `public` folder - these assets have no build step and are just directly copied into the build target folder by Snowpack.
 Certain source files and development tools can be found within the `dev` folder.

 ## Used Runtime Libraries
 Mainframe makes heavy runtime use of various JavaScript libraries - but these have all been chosen based on their minimal size and narrow scope.
-Mainframe does not use Vue, React, or any other runtime virtual DOM library, instead using Svelte.
+Mainframe does not use Vue, React, or any other runtime virtual DOM library, and instead uses Svelte.

 Here are the main ones:
   * FaunaDB's JS driver for the database API